-Photocatalytic works on this topic involving the use of the photocatalyst in powder or supported form in both discontinuous and continuous systems are very numerous, and it should be noticed that membrane reactors have also been used to achieve high product purity in photocatalytic systems and to achieve intensification of the entire process.
-High selectivity towards one or more products has been obtained using these technologies generally by carrying out the reactions in organic solvents.
-However, the use of water as the solvent is the most important parameter for these reactions to be defined as green processes, i.e. environmentally friendly.

-Papers on synthesis reactions carried out by photoelectrocatalysis are very few, and notably, only about half of them have been carried out in an aqueous environment.
-During PEC synthesis reactions, interestingly a simultaneous production of H_2 at the cathode in a separate cell has been reported in some cases.
+- works reporting the synthesis of valuable molecules by heterogeneous photocatalysis and photoelectrocatalysis in water solutions involving the use of the photocatalysts in powder or supported form in both discontinuous and continuous systems are not very numerous; - membrane reactors have also been used to achieve high product purity in photocatalytic systems and to achieve intensification of the entire process; - high selectivity towards one or more products has been obtained using these technologies generally by carrying out the reactions in organic solvents; - the use of water as the solvent is the most important parameter for synthesis reactions to be defined as green processes, i.e. environmentally friendly; - papers on synthesis reactions carried out by photoelectrocatalysis are very few, and notably, only about half of them have been carried out in an aqueous environment; - PC and PEC synthesis reactions depend on the type of solvent and substrate, pH, bubbled gas, stirring speed of the solution (or suspension), light energy and intensity, reactor geometry.
+Moreover, applied potential and type and concentration of electrolyte should be considered in the PEC system; - during PEC synthesis reactions, interestingly a simultaneous production of H2 at the cathode in a separate cell has been reported in some cases.
 Nevertheless, most of these works were performed at strongly acidic pH's in the presence of high amounts of electrolytes, and these experimental conditions, of course, do not obey the principles of green chemistry.
-Another weakness is that all these reactions have been carried out in supported fragile anodes, and in small batch systems.
+Another weakness is that all these reactions have been carried out in supported fragile anodes, and in small batch systems;

-However, photoelectrocatalytic processes could be performed in continuous mode and industrial-scale PEC reactors could also be considered for some niche applications.
+photoelectrocatalytic processes could be performed in continuous mode and industrial-scale PEC reactors could also be considered for some niche applications.
 These systems could, in principle, be coupled with suitable membranes to selectively permeate the desired product(s).
 In this way the anodic compartment would remain separated from the cathodic one, avoiding a possible cathodic reduction of the product(s).